Corey Wagner: Early life

+AFL career

+North Melbourne: (2016–2017)

+He was drafted by the North Melbourne Football Club with their fourth selection and forty-first overall in the 2015 national draft.
+He made his debut in the nine point loss against Hawthorn in round 13, 2016 at Etihad Stadium.

 Wagner was delisted at the conclusion of the 2017 AFL season.

+Melbourne: (2019–2020)

 Ahead of the 2019 season, Wagner joined Melbourne during the newly implemented pre-season supplemental selection period.
+He spent 2018 playing for Casey Demons in the VFL.

-Wagner was delisted from Melbourne at the end of the 2020 AFL season.
+Wagner was delisted by Melbourne at the end of the 2020 AFL season.